Next.js Data Fetching

 -

-Choosing between Server Components and Client Components for data fetching
+Choosing between Server Components and Client Components

 -

-Setting up SWR or React Query integration
+Setting up SWR or React Query for client-side caching

 -